ironboy/the-rest/README.md

 * 1.0.14 - Minor changes to README.
 * 1.0.15 - Not sending res to acl anymore
 * 1.0.16 - Minor changes to README.
+* 1.0.17 - Getting rid of Express as an depdency (now a first argument to middleware conf)